ConnorHayward/MaterialOpt/README.md

 Ratio of Light Output to Light Yield.
 Number of photons leaving the target.
 Geometry independent version of light output.

+To use: Navigate to build folder and enter:

+cmake -DGeant4_DIR=/opt/geant4/lib64/Geant4-10.3.0 ..

+This creates the makefile as needed.
+Then, run make to create the simulation. ./PEN runs the program.

 Additional macro commands and cases:

 /PEN/det/setTargetMat [material]